N1nomiya/BezierPathDrawCircleDemo/Readme.md

 Use UIBezierPath draw path fitting circle.

-This demo use three bezierCurve to draw the blue line in the shot below.
+This demo use 4 bezierCurve to draw the blue line in the shot below.

 ![](snapshot.png)